Yu Chao'en

-Yu Chao'en (魚朝恩; 722 – April 10, 770), formally the Duke of Han (韓公), was a eunuch official of the Chinese Tang dynasty.
+Yu Chao'en (魚朝恩; 722 – April 10, 770), formally the Duke of Han (韓公), was a Chinese eunuch, military general, and politician during the Tang dynasty.
 He was powerful early during the reign of Emperor Daizong and was feared by others, including chancellors.
 At the urging of the chancellor Yuan Zai, Emperor Daizong secretly executed him at a meeting in 770, although Emperor Daizong publicly claimed that he committed suicide.

 Background

 Yu Chao'en was born in 722, during the reign of Emperor Xuanzong.
 His family was from Lu Prefecture (瀘州, in modern Luzhou, Sichuan).
 Late in Emperor Xuanzong's Tianbao (742–756) era, Yu was an eunuch attached to the examination bureau of government (門下省, Menxia Sheng).
 It was said that he was intelligent and was capable both in publicly announcing imperial edicts and in accounting.